Compounding & Autoimmune Diseases:

 This newsletter will cover some basics and then focus on the use of Low Dose Naltrexone (LDN) in autoimmune conditions.

-At Town & Country Compounding we do the best to work with the patient and the practitioner to offer other options for the patients.
+At Town & Country Compounding, we work closely with the patient and the practitioner to yield the best outcomes.

 Some examples of autoimmune diseases include: